AHartNtkn/AHartNtkn.github.io/_posts/2019-08-30-Anthony-Hart-and-the-Quest-for-a-Statistically-Significant-Result-About-the-Difficulty-of-Different-Languages.md

 -->

-Langauges with differentiated conjunction tend to be much more difficult, though I doubt this alone would contribute hugely to language difficulty.
+Languages with differentiated conjunction tend to be much more difficult, though I doubt this alone would contribute hugely to language difficulty.

-Something similar can be observed with comitative and instrumental case.
-Comitative case ocure when something is accompanied by something else (I went *with* him).
-Instrumental case occures when something is used as an instrument (I cut *with* a knife).
-Some lagnuages differentiate between the two with different markings, while English does not.
+Something similar can be observed with the comitative and instrumental cases.
+Comitative case occure when something is accompanied by something else (I went *with* him).
+The instrumental case occurs when something is used as an instrument (I cut *with* a knife).
+Some languages differentiate between the two with different markings, while English does not.
 For example, in Japanese ("彼と*一緒*に行きました", "ナイフ*で*切る").

-usage of differentiaion vs identity.
-This appears significatnly in two categories, 'Nominal and Verbal Conjunction' and 'Comitatives and Instrumentals'.
+usage of differentiation vs identity.
+This appears significantly in two categories, 'Nominal and Verbal Conjunction' and 'Comitatives and Instrumentals'.

 <div style="text-align:center" TITLE="Hours Needed to Learn Language by Comitatives and Instrumentals"><img src="../img/AHQSSRADDL/comitative_instrumental.png" /></div>